itsmenoahpoli/brgykonek-system/brgykonek-backend/TEST_CREDENTIALS.md

 - Can view all complaints
 - Can access admin dashboard

+### Staff
+- Can access admin dashboard
+- Can manage pending approvals and complaints
+- Limited administrative privileges compared to admin

 ### Resident
 - Can view announcements
 - Can submit complaints